xngln/photo-server/README.md

 # Photography Ecommerce Shop

-This is my submission for the 2021 Shopify Backend Challenge.
-The current repo contains the backend for the challenge, and I've made a [UI as well which I'm also using as my photography portfolio](https://github.com/xngln/photo-store-client).
+This repository contains the backend for my personal [photography website / store](https://photo.davidxliu.com/).

 The GraphQL server, written in Golang, supports:
 1. Uploading new images.
 The metadata (name, id, price) is stored in AWS DynamoDB and the files themselves are stored in AWS S3 buckets.